Stardust Big Band Musicians

 Marge Rosen is a conductor, trumpet player and drummer.
-On the North Olympic Peninsula, she conducts the Port Townsend Summer Band, plays percussion with the Port Angeles Symphony Orchestra and Stardust Big Band, and plays drums with the Peninsula College Jazz Band.
+On the North Olympic Peninsula, she directs the jazz ensemble at Peninsula College, conducts the Port Townsend Summer Band, plays trumpet with Stardust Big Band, and plays trumpet and percussion with the Port Angeles Symphony Orchestra.

 Marge plays lead trumpet for Seattle Women’s Jazz Orchestra and is the Executive Director of this nonprofit arts organization where she established an international jazz composition contest for women composers and an all-girls jazz workshop.
 She has conducted many community bands, orchestras and jazz ensembles in the Seattle area.

-Marge is an experienced band director teaching K-12 music in public schools in Washington, New York and Maryland.
+Marge is a former band director teaching K-12 music in public schools in Washington, New York and Maryland.

 As a veteran of the United States Navy Band, she has performed for the President of the United States, numerous foreign dignitaries, and at the 1994 World Cup.